rafaelgonzalez/loco_bot/README.md

 Ruby gem of crazy robots and benevolent tables that keep watching over them.

-Issue commands to control the robots and the tables will keep you from making them fall, you monster!
+Issue commands to control the robots and the tables will keep you from making them fall.

+> You monster!

+> *- GLadOS*

 ## Rules